Supersonic and Superluminal Energy and Speed of Information via Temporal Interference in a Dispersionless Environment: Introduction

 Consequently, the speed of information due to the direct+reflected path effect is simulated in this paper for acoustic waves following methods from information theory employed by \citet{stenner_2003}.
-Whether \citet{stenner_2003} actually measured superluminal energy was discussed shortly thereafter \cite{nimtz2004superluminal}.
-Regardless of this interpretation, the implications of our simulations for the speed of information are then extrapolated for application to EM waves.
+Whether \citet{stenner_2003} measured superluminal energy was discussed shortly thereafter \cite{nimtz2004superluminal}.